The Pagination Component in Bootstrap 4

-If your website or blog contains many pages and you want to display title, short description and thumbnail image in home, category or tag pages then pagination is the way of display a specific number of posts/pages e.g. 5, 10, 15 and giving users the option to navigate to the next or previous page.
+If your website or blog contains many pages and you want to display a title, a short description, and a thumbnail image in the home, category, or tag pages then pagination is the way of displaying a specific number of posts/pages e.g. 5, 10, 15 and giving users the option to navigate to the next or previous page.

-The Bootstrap 4 has built-in pagination component that can be created by using a few CSS classes.
+Bootstrap 4 has a built-in pagination component that can be created by using a few CSS classes.

 How to create pagination using Bootstrap 4